sony/cdp-js/README.md

 ## What is cdp-js

-This monorepo contains cdp library modules.
+This monorepo contains cdp sdk modules.

 ### Repository structure